 - 3. What are examples of juror bribery in Colorado?

 - 4. What are the penalties for bribing a juror?

 Bribery is offering money, favors, goods, or any other benefit for the purpose of influencing a person's actions or decisions.
 Bribery benefits include any gain or advantage and includes gains or advantages to a third party.
 Bribery generally involves money, but may also include property, beneficial treatment, or sexual services.

-A person commits bribing a juror in Colorado if he or she offers, confers, or agrees to confer any benefit to influence the juror's vote, opinion, decision, or other action as a juror.1
+A person commits bribery of a juror in Colorado if he or she offers, confers, or agrees to confer any benefit to influence the juror's vote, opinion, decision, or other action as a juror.1

 A “juror” means any person who is a member of a jury or grand jury serving on a jury panel by any court in Colorado.
 It also includes any person who has been selected or summoned to attend as a prospective juror.
 This includes jurors in criminal and civil court trials.2